SWFSC/CruzPlot/cran-comments.md

 ## Resubmission
 This is a third resubmission of CruzPlot (v1.4.2).
 In this version I have:
 * Received permission from CRAN maintainers to omit the copyright holder since I developed this package on behalf of NOAA, a US government agency, and thus my understanding is that all of this work is in the public domain
-* Rephrased '# code by Beaufort or effort type' to make it more clear this is not stating that someone named Beaufort provided code
+* Rephrased '# code by Beaufort or effort type' to make it more clear that this comment is referring to color-coding objects, not stating that someone named Beaufort provided code

 In the second resubmission of CruzPlot (now v1.4.2) I:
 * Used on.exit to ensure I do not change the user's par and options